mkganyago/SpectralEvolutionFileReader/README.md

 ```
 ### Function 2

-read_sed_dir(folder_path)
+`read_sed_dir(folder_path)`

-Reads all .sed files in a specified folder, extracts metadata, and returns a list containing both the metadata and spectral data for each file.
+Reads all `.sed` files in a specified folder, extracts metadata, and returns a list containing both the metadata and spectral data for each file.

 Arguments:

-    folder_path: Character string specifying the path to the folder containing .sed files.
+`folder_path`: Character string specifying the path to the folder containing `.sed` files.

 Returns:

 A list of lists, where each inner list contains:

-metadata: A named list containing the metadata extracted from the file.
+`metadata`: A named list containing the metadata extracted from the file.
-data: A data frame containing the spectral data.
+`data`: A data frame containing the spectral data.

 ## Example Usage 2 (see usage examples script)
 ```r